ErycTheGreat/eryc.my.id-asset/README.md

 ## Showcases

-If you want to see what is truly possible on a free Google Site, explore these custom components:

 * **[>] Optimized Asset Delivery (GitHub-backed Edge Proxy)** Assets are served from GitHub as the origin, with Cloudflare Workers acting as an edge proxy layer (`/asset/...`).
 This enables full control over caching, headers, and file delivery—bypassing Google Sites’ native limitations entirely.

 ---

 ## Interactive Highlights

+If you want to see what is truly possible on a free Google Site, explore these custom components:

 <div align="left">

+* **[>] Fixed-Viewport Landing (Home Page)** A zero-scroll, full-screen landing experience with animated background, glitch ASCII art, and a dialog-driven navigation system.

   <strong>[ Home-page Preview ]</strong><br>
   <img src="https://raw.githubusercontent.com/ErycTheGreat/eryc.my.id-asset/main/image/home-page.webp" alt="Home-page Preview">
 </div>